 The comparison companies were jointly selected by FWC and management, and approved by the Committee.
-The companies in our comparison group include all of our direct competitors that are public and whose mortgage insurance operations are a significant part of their overall business, financial guaranty insurers and other financial services companies focused on the residential real estate industry that are believed to be potential competitors for executive talent.
+The companies in our overall comparison group include all of our direct competitors that are public and whose mortgage insurance operations are a significant part of their overall business, financial guaranty insurers and other financial services companies focused on the residential real estate industry that are believed to be potential competitors for executive talent.
 Our market capitalization as of November 30, 2010 was approximately 86% of the median market capitalization of the comparison group.

 The December 2010 report was based on 2009 data (including for the Company) because that data was the latest available for the comparison group.
 The report concluded base salaries were close to market norms, with the named executive officers as a group at the median.
 Bonus opportunities remained consistent with market practice, although FWC noted that the absence of bonuses at the Company for 2009 was the primary reason for a competitive pay gap versus the comparison companies based on compensation that was paid.
-Long-term incentives, valued at the market price for the Company at the time of the report, directionally mirrored market levels.
+Long-term incentives, valued at the market price for the Company at the time of the report directionally mirrored market levels.
 Actual long-term incentives were significantly below those levels using the 2009 grant date value.

 FWC provided a follow-up report in January 2012 on the CEO's compensation that used 2010 data (including for us) because that was the latest available data for the comparison group.
-The data in the January 2012 report indicated that the CEO's total direct compensation was 7.5% below the median of the total direct compensation of the peer group.
-It also showed the CEO's SCT total compensation was only slightly (approximately 5.3%) above the peer group median.
-(In addition to what is included in total direct compensation, SCT total compensation includes change in pension and non-qualified deferred compensation value plus all other compensation, which other compensation for us is de minimis.)
+The data in the January 2012 report indicated that the CEO's total compensation was 7.5% below the median of the total compensation of the peer group.
+It also showed the CEO's SCT total compensation was 5.3% above the peer group median.
+(In addition to what is included in total compensation, SCT total compensation includes change in pension and non-qualified deferred compensation value plus all other compensation, which other compensation for us is de minimis.)

-Our 2011 Executive Compensation Program
+Components of our Executive Compensation Program

-Longer-Term Restricted Stock
+Longer-Term Restricted Equity

-Our executive compensation program is designed to make grants of restricted stock the largest portion of the total direct compensation opportunity of our named executive officers.
-We emphasize this component of our executive compensation program because, as demonstrated by the information above, it aligns executives' interests with those of shareholders by linking compensation to stock price.
-In 2011, grants of restricted stock, at the grant date value, represented, on average, approximately 60% of their total direct compensation.
+Our executive compensation program is designed to make grants of restricted equity the largest portion of total compensation of our named executive officers.
+We emphasize this component of our executive compensation program because it aligns executives' interests with those of shareholders by linking compensation to stock price.
+In 2011, grants of restricted equity represented, on average, approximately 60% of the total base salary, annual bonus and longer-term incentives ("total compensation").

-As discussed below, we changed the performance goals for longer-term restricted stock beginning in 2008.
-The new goals were included in a list of goals for restricted stock awards approved by shareholders at our 2008 Annual Meeting and were again approved by shareholders at our 2011 Annual Meeting in connection with approval of our 2011 Omnibus Incentive Plan.
+As discussed below, we changed the performance goals for longer-term restricted equity beginning in 2008.
+The new goals were included in a list of goals for restricted equity awards approved by shareholders at our 2008 Annual Meeting and were again approved by shareholders at our 2011 Annual Meeting of Shareholders in connection with approval of our 2011 Omnibus Incentive Plan.

-Performance-based Restricted Stock.
-Beginning with restricted stock awarded in 2008, the corporate performance goals used to determine annual vesting of performance-based restricted stock are:
+Performance Based Restricted Equity.
+Beginning with restricted equity awarded in 2008, the corporate performance goals used to determine annual vesting (assuming continued service) of performance based restricted equity are:

-- MGIC's Loss Ratio (incurred losses divided by earned premiums) for MGIC's primary new insurance written for that year; - the Expense Ratio (expenses of insurance operations divided by net premiums written for that year); and - MGIC's Market Share of flow new insurance written for that year.
+- MGIC's Loss Ratio (incurred losses divided by earned premiums) for MGIC's primary new insurance written for that year; - · our Expense Ratio (expenses of insurance operations divided by net premiums written for that year); and - · MGIC's Market Share of flow new insurance written for that year.